goldbergyoni/nodebestpractices/README.russian.md

 **TL;DR:** Even the most reputable dependencies such as Express have known vulnerabilities (from time to time) that can put a system at risk.
 This can be easily tamed using community and commercial tools that constantly check for vulnerabilities and warn (locally or at GitHub), some can even patch them immediately

-**Otherwise:** Keeping your code clean from vulnerabilities without dedicated tools will require you to constantly follow online publications about new threats.
+**Иначе:** Keeping your code clean from vulnerabilities without dedicated tools will require you to constantly follow online publications about new threats.
 Quite tedious

 🔗 [**Read More: Use tools that automatically detect vulnerabilities**](/sections/production/detectvulnerabilities.md)